michaelmayer-hpe/Labs/Redfish/README.md

 [...]
 ```
 Save the file and exit.
 Execute the script.
-It will modify the AdminName UEFI Bios parameter:
+It will modify the `AdminName` UEFI Bios parameter:

 `Host#` **`python HpRestfulApiExamplesExperimental.py`**

 ![Python script execution](img/python-run.png)

 Using the REST client Browser, verify that your modification is not yet in the BIOS, but still in the pending area of the BIOS.
-In BIOS, you should still read “AdminName”: “Foo Bar”:
+In BIOS, you should still read `"AdminName": "Foo Bar"`:

 ![Python script result1](img/python-result.png)